robj411/p2_drivers/code/costing/README.md

 have as a mean Parameter 1, and as a standard deviation Parameter 2.
 PearsonV distributions have shape Parameter 1, scale Parameter 2, and location 0.
 PearsonVI distributions have shape Parameters 1 and 2, scale Parameter 3, and location 0.
-Where given, distributions are truncated at bounds.

 # 2 Preparedness costs